 Always follow your doctor’s instructions exactly when taking Exelon.

-Common side effects of Exelon include nausea, vomiting, diarrhea, constipation, dizziness, drowsiness, fatigue, nervousness, headaches, confusion, problems sleeping, loss of appetite, or weight loss.
+Common side effects of Exelon include nausea, vomiting, and diarrhea.
 Tell your doctor if these side effects become worse.

-Many drugs can cause allergic reactions that in the most serious cases, can result in death.
-Seek immediate medical help if you experience signs of a severe allergic reaction such as hives, difficulty breathing, or swelling in the face, throat, eyes, lips or tongue.
+Many drugs can cause allergic reactions and, in the most serious cases, can result in death.
+Seek immediate medical help if you experience signs of a severe allergic reaction, such as hives, difficulty breathing, or swelling in the face, throat, eyes, lips or tongue.